-Designing anything for use in the public space presents considerable challenges - catering for a wide demographic, unpredictable behaviour, and a short, time-pressured user experience, with little time or patience for learning how to use new technologies.
+Designing anything for use in the public space presents considerable challenges.
+Designers have to cater for a wide demographic, unpredictable behaviour, and a short, time-pressured user experience.
+Users have little time or patience for learning how to use new technologies.

 Whilst users may well see benefits in a touchless public kiosk, and be willing to try one, it is important to ensure every possible step is taken to make their first experience a smooth one.
-For almost everyone this will be a brand new way to interact with kiosks, which they have never tried before.
+For almost everyone this will be a brand-new way to interact with kiosks.

-If implemented correctly, the first experience with a touchless kiosk can be quick, engaging, and intuitive for most users.
+If implemented correctly, the first experience with a touchless kiosk can be quick, engaging, and intuitive.
 Ultraleap strongly recommend paying attention to the following considerations to ensure your users’ first touchless kiosk experience is a good one.

 The cursors come with 4 default colour modes to suit different user interfaces, as well as the option to customize the colour and opacity of each graphic element in the cursor.
 These can be changed in the User Interface Settings screen of the TouchFree application.

 It is key that the right cursor colours are selected for different user interfaces.
 At all times, the cursor should be clearly visible and stand out against the UI, with strong visual contrast.

 Light mode - Suitable for interfaces which are fairly light, or have a white background.